andrewsali/plotlyBars/README.md

 # plotlyBars

-A module to create plotly bars animation.
+A Shiny module to create plotly bars animation.
 The animation will automatically appear / disappear exactly as the plotly plot does, therefore you don't need to worry about handling anything else additionally.

 The animation starts __before__ the plot calculation, so you can use this instead of `shiny::withProgress` in case you don't